Dog Behavioural Counseling

 How can dog counsellors help?

 If you have adopted a dog with an objectionable behaviour, there is help available, starting with your veterinarian and dog trainer.
-For more challenging behaviours, there are veterinarians who specialize in canine psychology that will accept referrals from private practitioners
+For more challenging behaviours, there are veterinarians who specialize in canine psychology that will accept referrals from private practitioners.

 What happens at the consultation?

-It will start with a comprehensive history of all aspects of your pet’s life and environment and the circumstances that trigger the behaviour.
+It starts with a comprehensive history of all aspects of your pet’s life and environment and the circumstances that trigger the behaviour.
 Your pet will then be examined by your veterinarian to screen for a health issue that may contribute to the problem; this may include diagnostic testing like blood work or x-ray.

 Will my pet insurance policy cover the cost of consultation?